TheRootOf3/torch-compile-benchmarks/README.md

 # Studying the Overhead of `torch.compile()` in Large Language Model Inference

+The report is available [here](/report.pdf).

+> **TL;DR** To lower the latency of initial LLM generations on spot instances, do not compile for the prefill phase.
+Furthermore, set `torch.compile(dynamic=True)` if expecting different prefill shapes (prompt lengths) to avoid extra recompilations.
+It can be also approached by padding on the left until a fixed sequence length (but this has the cost of fixed prefill shape and may lead to suboptimal tensor optimisations).

+## Structure of this Repo

 📚 This repository contains files used in the project *Studying the Overhead of `torch.compile()` in Large Language Model Inference*.

 The structure of the repo is as follows: